MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-directline.md

 ## Example

-You can download .NET example from this location: [Direct Line Bot Sample](https://github.com/microsoft/BotFramework-DirectLine-DotNet/tree/master/samples/core-DirectLine).
+You can download a .NET example from this location: [Direct Line Bot Sample](https://github.com/microsoft/BotFramework-DirectLine-DotNet/tree/master/samples/core-DirectLine).

 The example contains two projects: